-Either way, let’s just right in.
+Either way, let’s just jump right in to your Chromecast setup.

 Editor’s suggestion: Looking for a whole new TV?
 A number of brands now include “Google Cast” technology baked right in.

-How to set up a Chromecast using your Android phone:
+Chromecast setup using your Android phone:

 - Plug your Chromecast into your TV’s HDMI input.